 Learning Big Data will help future-proof your career.
 Big Data is the future; companies have now started to spend a lot more on hiring truly skilled professionals in Big Data tools.
 Up-skilling now with Big Data can help future-proof your career.

 Data Scientists and Advanced Analysts are the fastest-growing job roles, with demand set to spike 28% by 2020 (IBM report).

 IDC also reported that the worldwide Big Data Analytics market is poised to hit $203 billion by 2020.
 These stats point to one fact that industries seem to trust Big Data and the difference it can bring about.

-An added advantage is that, you will be working with the latest trends in the tech world.
+An added advantage is that you will be working with the latest trends in the tech world.
 This will help you to stay updated with all the latest tech upgrades.
-Knowing the market trends will help you to leverage these technologies better for personal and professional growth.
+Knowing the market trends will help you to leverage these technologies to make the best career move.

 With the advancements made in the field of Big Data, there is a compelling need for skilled people with the ability to understand, manipulate and manage data and think from the business point of view for usable insights.

-A professional with these skill set can master the ocean of Big Data and become a vital asset to an organization, boosting the business and their career.
+A professional with these skill sets can master the ocean of Big Data and become a vital asset to an organization, boosting the business and their career.

-Start learning Big Data today and climb up the professional ladder.
+Start learning Big Data today and make the best career move.